stm32-rs/stm32-rs/README.md

                 description: An example interrupt
                 value: 100

+    # Anywhere you can '_add' something, you can also '_delete' it.
+    # Wildcards are supported.
+Note that the value here is a YAML list,
+    # not a mapping like for most other keys.
+    _delete:
+        - GPIO*_EXTRAR

     # A register on this peripheral, matches an SVD <register> tag
     MODER:
         # As in the peripheral scope, rename or redescribe a field.